Meditation

 The truth is that it is just as easy to reach a meditation state if you are sitting on a meditation stool, on a chair or a tree stump.
 The important thing is that you sit straight with a balanced body so that the brain does not have to focus on preventing you from falling over.
 If you instead sit in a comfortable armchair you risk, just like when you lie down, to achieve a deep state of relaxation and perhaps fall asleep.
 So it is preferable to sit and meditate.

 A heightened sense of presence is important when meditating.
 This means that we notice with awareness and distance what is going on around us and within us.
-The difficulty here is not to get attached to what is happening in the environment when we start our meditation.
-However, as we go further into the state of meditation, we pay less attention to the surroundings.
-So we need to be undisturbed and in a quiet and calming environment when meditating.
+The difficulty here is that we easily get attached to what is happening in the environment when we start our meditation.
+We will however pay less attention to the surroundings as we go further into the state of meditation.
+It is important to be undisturbed and in a quiet and calming environment when meditating.
 Regular and deep breathing is also crucial for achieving inner stillness.
-Therefore, after sitting in a balanced position, we should take a few minutes with calm and deep breathing.
+Therefore, after achieving a balanced body position, we should take a few minutes with calm and deep breathing.
 Note that if you force a deep breath the mind does not relax.
 In this case it is better to let the breath take care of itself.

 Increased presence includes: